AlexShateljuk/VL53L0X-STM32F103/README.md

 You can find them [here](https://github.com/MarcelMG/STM32F103C8T6).

 ### Hardware
-A [VL53L0X carrier](https://www.pololu.com/product/2490) can be purchased from Pololu's website.
-Before continuing, careful reading of the [product page](https://www.pololu.com/product/2490) as well as the VL53L0X datasheet is recommended.
+A [VL53L0X breakout board](https://www.pololu.com/product/2490) can be purchased from Pololu's website.

 Make the following connections between the STM32F103C8T6 and the VL53L0X board: